For India's railway children, a dangerous life by the tracks

-NEW DELHI (Reuters) - The young boys huddled over a fire between two tracks just beyond the platforms of New Delhi railway station, oblivious to the trains rolling past.
+NEW DELHI, Feb 18 (Reuters) - The young boys huddled over a fire between two tracks just beyond the platforms of New Delhi railway station, oblivious to the trains rolling past.
 They were trying to boil some water to make tea.

 One, a grime-encrusted urchin wearing a filthy baseball cap at a jaunty angle, said this was their home.
 He had run away after his mother died and he could take no more beatings from his alcoholic father.